monkeyman192/NMSDK/docs/settings.md

  - PCBANKS location:
   The location of the PCBANKS folder.
 This only needs to be set for importing scenes that do not lie in an unpacked directory with all the other geometry etc files.
+ - MBINCompiler location:
+  The location of the MBINCompiler executable to be used to import and export scene files.
+If you have registered MBINCompiler to your system path then the location will be picked up automatically.
+If not, you will get a message when attempting to import or export something that you need to set the path.

 ## Animation controls: